SRAM is the second most popular road bike groupset manufacturer. Many believe it’s better than Shimano.

 However, we can still find differences between the groupsets.
 For example, Rival is narrower because it doesn’t offer a brake adjustment like the Force or RED.

 Also, there are no connectors for auxiliary remote shift buttons (also called satellite shifters).
-On the other hand, one can be added on the Force and two on the RED.
+On the other hand, one can be added to the Force and two to the RED.

 Electronic Shifting (eTap) and App Compatibility (AXS)